nesi/research-developer-cloud/docs/user-guide/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 **Configuration**

-- *Customization Script Source*
+`Customization Script Source`
-> Specify a customization script that runs after your instance launches.
+:   Specify a customization script that runs after your instance launches.
 This can either be applied by uploading a file from your local machine or entered manually within the textbox provided.

 **Server Groups**